termicoder/termicoder/README.md

 termicoder <COMMAND> --help
 ```

-or you can have a look at [helptext](documentation/helptext.md) which contains the output of all help commands
+You can have a look at [helptext](documentation/helptext.md) which contains the output of all help commands.

 ## Sample Run